7 Easy Steps to Start a WordPress Blog the RIGHT WAY in (2020)

 This target will change as you grow your blog but knowing it early on is still relevant.

 When you understand your bigger objective (i.e. why you first chose to start a blog) you will start identifying the mini-wins that will help you get there.

 2. Get the readers to learn

-The readers decide whether your blog is good or not.
-So you need to truly consider them to write about them which is why it helps if you’re writing about yourself, too.
-That at least guarantees one audience.
+The readers determine whether or not your blog is successful.
+So you have to really think writing about them, which is why it helps if you also write about yourself.
+That guarantees one audience at least.

 7. Commit Your Blog To Daily Publishing Schedule

 If you want readers to return to your blog regularly, you need to give them a reason for doing so.